 Show all 4 images

 The tour leads from the wildly romantic Chamanna Cluozza (overnight) through the Valletta to the Piz Quattervals.
-The ascent is considered to be alpine-demanding.
-In the rocks, ibex can often be observed and a soil at almost 2500 m above sea level.M. offers in July a diverse alpine flora with Mont Cenis bellflower, creeping carnation root and stalkless leimwort.
-From an altitude of 2500 m above sea level.M. the tracks are lost.
-It is stipulated that the Piz Quattervals can only be climbed from the Val Cluozza through the Valletta side valley.
+The ascent is considered to be mountaineering challenging.
+Ibexes can often be observed in the rocks and a soil at almost 2500 m above sea level.M. offers a diverse alpine flora in July with Mont Cenis bellflower, creeping carnation root and stemless gluewort.
+From an altitude of 2500 m above sea level.M. the trail tracks are lost.
+It is stipulated that the Piz Quattervals may only be climbed from the Val Cluozza through the side valley Valletta.
 Other routes are not allowed.
-Attention, especially in high and late summer, the Piz Quattervalls is considered dangerous for rockfall.
+Attention, especially in high and late summer, the Piz Quattervalls is considered dangerous to rockfall.

 Alpine Route (white-blue-white).
 The tour is only recommended for mountaineering experienced high mountain hikers with appropriate equipment.
 In the case of a snow-covered flank, avalanches may be to be expected, in the event of a clearing, there is a risk of rockfall in places.

 From Zernez station (1474 m above sea level.M.) through val Cluozza, the oldest part of the Swiss National Park, to Chamanna Cluozza (see route Chamanna Cluozza).
 Before climbing the Piz Quattervals Overnight stay in the Chamanna Cluozza (1862 m above sea.M level) – reservation urgently required (www.cluozza.ch / Tel. +41 81 856 12 35).